How To Decrease SIDS Risk

 Avoid fluffy bedding – including bumpers

-You may think bumper pads are cute, but the AAP recommends against using them at all.
+You may think bumper pads are cute, but the AAP advises against using them at all.
 While bumpers seem like a way to keep baby safe, studies found that they can suffocate, entrap and even strangle babies during sleep.
 There's also no evidence that says bumpers prevent injuries.
-Basically, stay away from anything that your baby could get trapped under when he wiggles around.
+Basically, stay away from anything that your baby could get trapped under when he or she wiggles around.

 Take everything out of the crib

-Don't worry about using special pillows and equipment to make your baby comfy — he's just fine flat on his back.
-Never cover your baby's head with a blanket, avoid loose-fitting PJ's, and keep cuddly toys, blankets, pillows and stuffed animals out of the crib.
+Don't worry about using special pillows and equipment to make baby comfy—he or she is just fine flat on his or her back.
+Never cover baby's head with a blanket, avoid loose-fitting PJ's, and keep cuddly toys, blankets, pillows and stuffed animals out of the crib.
 If you want to use a light blanket to swaddle, that’s fine, but nothing else should be in the crib.

 Same room, different bed